wilsonliaows/docs/_docs/Utilities.markdown

 ## Download file from URL

 Downloading a file in a recipe allows you to use that file later in the recipe, usually to upload onto another app.
 However, downloaded text content can be used directly into the recipe.
-Download a file **does not mean** that you will see that file on your computer.
+Downloading a file **does not mean** that you will see that file on your computer.
 It is merely download for use in a recipe.
 Take note the maximum file size you can download is **25MB**.

 In the Download file from URL section, you can provide a static URL if you intend to upload the same file to multiple places, (e.g. as an attachment to all Accounts in Salesforce) or provide a dynamic URL by using a URL pill obtained from a previous step output.
 You may also choose if you want your download file content to be encoded using base64.